 \subsection{Selection of stars to be processed}

-An initial filtering was performed on the entire \emph{Gaia} DR3 \gaiasource\, catalog to define the input catalog, a subset of sources that were good NSS candidates.
+In the astrometric NSS processing, an initial filtering was performed on the entire \emph{Gaia} DR3 \gaiasource\, catalog to define the input catalog, a subset of sources that were good NSS candidates.
 Starting from $1.5 \times 10^9$ sources with single-star astrometric solutions, several filtering steps were implemented to produce the input catalog of $4.1 \times 10^6$ stars.
 Only stars in this input catalog were eligible to be fit with an astrometric NSS model.
-As described in \cite{Halbwachs:2023} \S 2.1, the filters are as follows: \begin{itemize} \item $\texttt{phot\_g\_mean\_mag} < 19$ (apparent magnitude in \emph{Gaia} $G$ band), \item $\ruwe > 1.4$ (square root of the reduced $\chi^2$, with an empirical renormalization based on magnitude and color of source), \item $\texttt{ipd\_frac\_multi\_peak} \leq 2$ (percentage of images that have a double peak, possibly indicating a resolved binary), \item $\texttt{ipd\_gof\_harmonic\_amplitude} < 0.1$ (measures non-isotropic spatial structure), \item $\texttt{visibility\_periods\_used} \geq 12$ (number of groups of observations separated by at least 4 days), \item $C^* < 1.645 \sigma_{C^*}$ (color excess (ratio between the total flux in BP and RP, and the G-band flux (BP + RP)/G) after correcting for passbands, possibly from a contaminating neighbor). \end{itemize}
+As described in \cite{Halbwachs:2023} \S 2.1, the filters are on the source's apparent magnitude, goodness of fit of a single star solution, number of visibility periods (i.e., independent observations),\footnote{Using the number of visibility periods provides a more reliable estimate for position and proper motion uncertainties than the total number of good along-scan observations \citep{Lindegren_etal:2018}.} image parameter determination metrics, and color excess.
+The filters on the image parameter determination metrics and color excess are designed to remove marginally resolved wide binaries. \emph{Gaia} DR3 has an effective angular resolution of around 0.7 arcsec\footnote{Although \emph{Gaia} DR3 has an angular resolution of 0.18 arcsec \citep{Lindegren:2021a}, it is limited spatially by crowding, making its effective angular resolution 0.7 arcsec.}; at smaller separations the completeness of close source pairs drops \citep{GaiaEDR3:2021}.